TrossenRobotics/trossen_arm_mujoco/README.md

 To create a custom task, modify `ee_sim_env.py` or `sim_env.py` and define a new subclass of `BimanualViperXTask`.
 Implement:
 - `initialize_episode(self, physics)`: Set up the initial environment state, including robot and object positions.
-- `get_observation(self, physics)`: Define what sensor data and environment variables should be recorded as observations.
+- `get_observation(self, physics)`: Define what data should be recorded as observations.
 - `get_reward(self, physics)`: Implement the reward function to determine task success criteria.

 ### **2. Changing Policy Behavior**